Rajesh-Idumalla/Mining-Massive-Data-Sets/README.md

-#### <font color="red">  What clusters together in 2-dimensional embedding space?
-What doesn't cluster together that you think should have?
-How is the plot different from the one generated earlier from the co-occurrence matrix?
-What is a possible cause for the difference?
-Write your answer here.</font>

 ### Cosine Similarity
 Now that we have word vectors, we need a way to quantify the similarity between individual words, according to these vectors.
 One such metric is cosine-similarity.
 I will be using this to find words that are "close" and "far" from one another.